ajahne/blog/_posts/2019-7-17-essential-meetings-to-have-with-your-team-as-a-manager.md

 ## Performance Reviews
 ![]({{site.baseurl}}/assets/images/management-meeting-dilbert-performance-review.jpg)
-_do not be this manager!_
+_(do not be this manager!)_

 **Purpose:** To improve your direct report's performance.

 **Overview:**
 So we are at the last essential meeting...and why did I put it last?
 Because it comes at the end of the year?
 Nah.
 Because I believe this meeting, while important, is augmented, supported by, and builds upon the previously outlined meetings.
-[Ongoing performance management](https://www.atiim.com/blog/what-is-ongoing-performance-management/) consists of frequent touch-bases (e.g. 1:1s), guidance, and review (e.g. career conversations and goal reviews).
+[Ongoing performance management](https://www.atiim.com/blog/what-is-ongoing-performance-management/) consists of frequent touch-bases (e.g. one-on-ones), guidance, and review (e.g. career conversations and goal reviews).

 In some companies, performance reviews are a dying breed.
 Some companies like Adobe, GE, and others, [got rid of the performance review](https://getlighthouse.com/blog/get-rid-of-the-performance-review/), so should we follow and just ditch it?
 From my standpoint, no.  Performance reviews are critical.